 Upon graduation, students will be able to develop, implement, evaluate, and critique public health promotion programs.
 Developed exclusively for early career professionals, this fully online program allows students to study on their own time while continuing to pursue their careers.

-Students in this program learn to:
+Students in this graduate program learn to:

 - Use multiple sources of data to assess the health needs of a population